 We face a complicated topic: we learn to read the label olive oil.
 How many times have you read in the supermarket the label of a bottle of olive oil and of not being able to distinguish important information from the secondary ones?
-To read "unfiltered oil", "sweet oil", "Cold extract” without knowing exactly what these expressions indicate?
+To read “Unfiltered oil”, “sweet oil”, “cold extraction” without knowing exactly what these expressions indicate?
 According to you if an oil is produced in the EU means that it is produced in Italy?
 And what are the mixtures of non-EU oil?
 What is the expiration date of an olive oil?

-European laws on labeling in general, and therefore also on the labeling of olive oil, based on the theoretical principle that consumer protection and health must be guaranteed in a "high" way.
+European laws on labeling in general, and therefore also on the labeling of olive oil, It is based on the theoretical principle that the protection and health of consumers must be guaranteed so “high”.
 The consumer, in practice, It must be adequately informed about the food they consume.
 Therefore, the label allows the consumer to obtain information on food and, at the same time, It is a communication tool for producers.
 An opportunity to clearly describe what the consumer is going to buy.

 Not always, though, the consumer knows read the label carefully to what the law requires or allows you to write. for that, Today we learn together to read the label olive oil to buy it consciously.
 And for the best use of this ITALIAN EXCELLENCE TO DEFEND AND PROMOTE.